amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Below, I arranged my collection by slide rule *varieties* (straight, circular, and cylindrical), within each variety by *brandnames*, and under each brandname by *capabilities* (Mannheim, Darmstadt, log-log duplex, and vector).
 All the photographs are taken with a tripod-mounted camera so as to show the relative sizes of the slide rules.
 A typical straight rule is approximately 30 cm in overall length, so it should be easy to estimate the absolute sizes of these rules, as well.

-Note, though, that sellers (brands) were not necessarily the same as manufacturers, in some cases.
+Do note that sellers (brands) were not necessarily the same as manufacturers, in some cases.
 For example, Frederick Post (est. 1890), a well-known American company, sold under the Post brand topping bamboo slide rules designed and manufactured by Hemmi of Japan.
 And Keuffel & Esser (est. 1867), the leading American designer and manufacturer of high-quality slide rules, began life as importer of German slide rules.
 By the way, Hemmi (est. 1895) also sold their superb bamboo slide rules under their own brand.
 Also of note was that German manufacturers, Faber-Castell (est. 1761), Aristo (est. 1862), and Nestler (est. 1878), were in [West Germany](https://en.wikipedia.org/wiki/West_Germany) (FRD) during the [Cold War](https://en.wikipedia.org/wiki/Cold_War), but Reiss (est. 1882) was in [East Germany](https://en.wikipedia.org/wiki/East_Germany) (DDR).
 And Kontrolpribor (est. 1917), a Russian manufacturer, is more properly labelled a factory from the former [Soviet Union](https://en.wikipedia.org/wiki/Soviet_Union).

 Before we proceed, here are some admonishments for those who are buying slide rules for using, not merely for possessing: